 Robert M. Baum

-Professor of Religion and African and African American Studies
+Professor of African and African American Studies

 African and African American Studies

 West Africa's Women of God: Alinesitoué and the Diola Prophetic Tradition, Bloomington: Indiana University Press, (November 2016).
 Finalist for Albert J. Raboteau Prize in Africana Religions.

 Shrines of the Slave Trade: Diola Religion and Society in Precolonial Senegambia, New York: Oxford University Press, 1999.
 Winner of the American Academy of Religion Award, "Best First Book in the History of Religions," 2000.

 Ancient African Religions: A History, in contract with Oxford University Press.

 Calabash, Cross, and Crescent: Twentieth Century African Religious History, in contract with Cambridge University Press.